 In my 30’s, I finally learned that I have a genetic hypermobility condition.
-It explains why I’ve struggled with chronic pain at different points in my life— not just in term of my SI joints, but throughout other parts of the body as well.
+It explains why I struggled with chronic pain at different points throughout my life— not just in term of my SI joints, but in other areas of the body as well.

 Now, I know my experience is actually pretty common for someone with a hypermobility disorder.

 When you’re genetically hypermobile, it means your body makes connective tissue a little bit differently.
 This means certain tissues within your body, such as ligaments and tendons, aren’t quite as strong as they were meant to be.